mschoeffel/Spring-Hibernate/src/spring/Security/README.md

 To show a custom access denied page you have to add the method `.exceptionHandling().accessDeniedPage("/accessDenied")` to your SpringSecurityConfig. the parameter given in the `accessDeniedPage` method is the page that get's displayed when no access is granted for a user and their role is not authorized to view a page.
 Care you have to create a ControllerMapping to route this page!

+To display content based on the role just simply use the tag: `<security:authorize access="hasRole('MANAGER')">` the String you give the `hasRole()` method as parameter is the role that gets to see the content between the opening and closing tag of `<security:authorize>`.

 Server: Apache Tomcat.

 Maven pom.xml